dragoncoder047/blog/aaaa/programming/c/pickle-pattern.md

 However, I soon came up with a much simpler solution, with only **two rules** for the parser:

-1. Whitespace is significant.
+1. Whitespace *is* significant.
 2. Symbols (operators, numbers, variable names, etc) are concatenated at runtime, not by the parser.

 Rule 1 makes the most of a difference as it completely fixes the operator problem above.
-Combined with rule 2, it also enables the runtime engine to differentiate between different forms of numbers.
+Combined with rule 2, it also enables the creation, at runtime, of any kind of syntactic literal.

 Consider the expression `:::pickle $x / 2+3j`.
 With only rule 2 in play, the tokenizer effectively strips the whitespace and it results in the expression `:::pickle $x/2+3j`.
 The runtime engine can't tell that you intended to divide `x` by a complex number constant, and because division comes before addition, what it ends up doing is dividing `x` by 2 first and then adding an imaginary constant, not what was intended.